 After the surgery.

-It is important to provide your pet with a small meal (half serve) for dinner after the surgery.
-Make sure that they have free access to water at all times.
+Please ensure your pet only receives a small meal (half serve) for dinner.
+Access to water should be provided at all times.

 To avoid wound breakdown and swelling, please limit your pet's exercise for around 10 days following surgery.